 The benefits of circulating information affect the entire organisation.
 If a customer is given slow or ineffective answers, he or she will not be inclined to receive advertising or communications from the same company with which he or she is dissatisfied.
 Conversely, a customer who is satisfied with Customer Care will have a positive view of proactive CRM actions, both on the marketing and sales side.

 To fully exploit the benefits of a CRM strategy it is therefore necessary to create synergy between the sales and marketing departments.
 The exchange of information is essential in order to save time when resolving customer queries, tickets or problems with internal procedures.
 Quality of service is the key factor.

 How Pigro automates Knowledge Management

-If implementing knowledge management seems like a time-consuming and costly process, the artificial intelligence developed by Pigro offers a solution.
+If implementing a Customer Knowledge Management system seems like a time-consuming and costly process, the artificial intelligence developed by Pigro offers a solution.